haneenDev/udacity-azure-cicd/README.md

 # Overview

-This is my submission for the 'Building a CI/CD Pipeline' project as part of the 'DevOps Engineer for Microsoft Azure' nanodegree program from [Udacity](https://udacity.com).
+This project is submitted by me Haneen, a part for earning a nanodegree of Building a CI/CD Pipeline for 'DevOps Engineer for Microsoft Azure' program from Udacity.

-This project contains a python application that is designed to predict housing prices in Boston (the model is already created by the instructor).
-This repo will enable you to:
+This project consists of flask application that is developed to predict housing prices in Boston (the model is already created by the instructor).

+This repositry demonstrate:
-- Deploy the app in Azure CloudShell
+1- Deploying the app in Azure CloudShell
-- Deploy the app as an Azure App Service
+2- Deploying the app as a web server using Azure App Service.

-Any commits to the GitHub repo trigger automated code testing using GitHub Actions.
-A pipeline has been created in Azure DevOps, and the updated code is also automatically tested in Azure DevOps and deployed to the Azure App Service.
+Once anything has been changed (commits) in the github repositry, it will trigger an action for test automation (CI).
+A pipeline has been created using Azure DevOps tool, and also any changes will be tested in the pipeline and deploed to app service.
+All these steps are explianed well in the demo below.

 ## Project Plan

-A [Trello](https://trello.com/b/xtbJ4xMa/building-a-ci-cd-pipeline-udacity-project) board has been created to keep track of tasks to be completed.
+A [Trello](https://trello.com/b/xtbJ4xMa/building-a-ci-cd-pipeline-udacity-project) board has been created to keep track of the tasks.

 A [spreadsheet](project-schedule-h.xlsx) has been created to manage the project schedule.